-With your nonprofit’s success relying on the board’s decisions, effective board voting procedures are not something your team should gloss over.
-Your nonprofit and all stakeholders who support your initiatives deserve the assurance that voting is effective and transparent.
+With your organization’s success relying on the board’s decisions, effective board voting procedures are not something your team should gloss over.
+Your organization and all stakeholders who support your initiatives deserve the assurance that voting is effective and transparent.

 Effective board voting starts with a sound structure and is refined through plenty of practice.
-Remember, dedicated software like Boardable can streamline the nonprofit board voting process, so your team will spend less time navigating meeting procedures and more time making impactful decisions.
+Remember, dedicated software like Boardable’s Polls + Virtual Voting feature can streamline the board voting process, so your team will spend less time navigating meeting procedures and more time making impactful decisions.